 If more than one individual has been appointed as co-Personal Representatives, please see Section 6.5 for important information about the documentation that is needed in order for the VCF to process the payment on the claim.

 The Special Master will not split a VCF payment among multiple payees.
 For example, the VCF will not split a payment so a portion is paid directly to a law firm and a portion directly to the claimant.
 Attorneys who represent VCF claimants should have agreements in place with their clients that include details on the fees being charged and how and when those fees will be paid.
-Payments made by the VCF are paid only to injured victims or the authorized Personal Representative of a deceased victim, or a parent or guardian of a minor victim.
+Payments made by the VCF are paid only to injured victims or the authorized Personal Representative of a deceased victim, or a guardian of a non-minor victim.
 Although the Special Master will authorize payment to a law firm account with appropriate documentation signed by the claimant, the payment is made specifically on behalf of the individual.

 - Tax information: VCF awards are not subject to federal income tax.
 See 26 U.S.C.